798317304/Art-of-Cellular-Automata/README.md

 * atm.py is 1D cellular automata with r = 2, k = 2.
 * User_data_collection.py use atm.py to make it easy for users to generate preference data.
 * CNN_Generator.py uses convolutional neural network to judge whether a CA picture satisfies user-induced standard.
 This now serves to provide data for ANN_Judge, because now it cannot understand the relation between a CA seed (in my case a 31-digit binary number) and features of its graph.

+## Others

+* Data_V1 is 200 training data and 30 testing data originally used to see the validity of ANN_Judge.
+It seems the data quantity is not enough.
+So I introduced CNN.